 A fabulous resource for writers and journalists.
 Jem sends out a comprehensive weekly newsletter with the latest journalist jobs for beginners, next-stage jobs as well as freelancers.
 They also include the latest writing prizes and opportunities for grants that you may be interested in.
 They also host informative and relevant classes that you can sign up for for a small fee.

 This award-winning newsletter takes you behind the scenes of her creative and freelance career and discusses issues in a personal and informative way.
 Recent topics have included how she’s made money as a freelance journalist through 2020, how she’s kept her motivation to write, and how to find work that isn’t advertised anywhere.
-She recently brought out a book for professional freelancers called You’re the Business How to Build a Successful Career.

 A home for rejected story ideas, a new batch of creative pitches are sent out every Friday which need publication.
 If it’s the perfect idea for you then it’s yours to take and pitch elsewhere.
 Ideal for when your brain is simply not generating ideas.